Morbis190/Map-to-safari/PRIVACY_POLICY.md

-# Privacy Policy for Map to Safari Extension
+# Privacy Policy for Re-mapper for Safari Extension

 Last updated: March 14, 2025

 ## Overview

-Map to Safari Extension ("we", "our", or "us") is committed to protecting your privacy.
+Re-mapper for Safari Extension ("we", "our", or "us") is committed to protecting your privacy.
 This privacy policy explains how we handle your information when you use our Safari browser extension.

 ## Information We Collect